U.S. reopens shuttered Puerto Rico naval base as Caribbean military buildup continues

 In early September, a source confirmed to CBS News that the U.S. sent 10 F-35 fighter jets to Puerto Rico for operations targeting drug cartels.

-Samuel Rivera Baez, the mayor of Ceiba, a town located just next to the base, told CBS News that the F-35s wake him up in the mornings.
+Samuel Rivera Baez, the mayor of Ceiba, the town where the base is located, told CBS News that the F-35s wake him up in the mornings.

 "Right now, the United States is the most powerful in the world," Baez said.
 "Having them here taking care of us, we feel more than safe."